magicmark/scratch/asking_for_help.md

 ## Step 1: Ask the Question!  📣

-Hop into the channel and go ahead and ping the onpoint!
+Hop into the channel and ping the onpoint!
 [Don't ask to ask](http://rurounijones.github.io/blog/2009/03/17/how-to-ask-for-help-on-irc/), just go straight ahead with your question!

 __**Include the following key bits of information:**__